ZakYeo/gpt-command/README.md

 `gpt python "Whats the best way to reverse a string"` (See "Setting Up PATH for Easy Access" section)

-By doing this, chatGPT will take the context into consideration and reply in Python, without you explicitly stating that in your command.
+By doing this, chatGPT will take the context into consideration and reply in Python, without you explicitly stating that in your query.
 This feature can be very powerful for repeated use of chatGPT queries that require niche output.

 For example, somebody that wants easy explanations might create a custom command like: